-Download the template online.

-In the open document, you may want to rearrange, add, or remove text.
+- 1 Download the template online. - In the open document, you may want to rearrange, add, or remove text.
 You can rearrange sections and bullet points by copy and pasting within the document.
-Delete or add text as you would in any document.

-To add a new text box, click on the Developer tab on your Microsoft Word ribbon.
+Delete or add text as you would in any document. - 3 To add a new text box, click on the Developer tab on your Microsoft Word ribbon.

-On the Developer tab, click the Aa icon.
+- 4 Click the place in the document where you would like to add the text box. - 5 On the Developer tab, click the Aa icon.